Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 7. We store the original column order of `df_to_align` in a variable.
 We will use this to re-order the columns in `df_to_align` later on.
 8. We rename the columns in `df_to_align` using the `column_headings_to_rename` dictionary.
 9. We return the columns in `df_to_align` in the original order.

+!!!!In the Google Colab notebook, may you please provide more insight to how you determined the offset list? (see the below screenshot)

 If we perform a renaming of the columns of the stack plot DataFrames for probes 2, 3 and 4, the stack plots can be redrawn and is shown in [Figure 5](#figure_05) below.